-The purpose of this article is to analyze an overlooked part of Du Bois's work particularly salient in his 1904 essay.
-We argue that Du Bois put forward a dynamic model of social equilibrium that throws revealing light on the factors that have impacted the advancement of Black Americans.
+The purpose of this article is to analyze this overlooked part of Du Bois's work particularly salient in his January 1904 essay.
+We argue that Du Bois put forward a dynamic model of social equilibrium that throws revealing light on the factors that affect the advancement of Black Americans.
 Du Bois insisted on the "great and important truth in the often-spoken-of interdependence of condition and environment in the rise of a social group" (Du Bois 1904a: 17).
 He applied the concept of equilibrium to social phenomena, which was more than a loose metaphor.
 A stable equilibrium, Du Bois explained, is a state where "public opinion becomes fixed and immovable, and social condition merely holds its own" (Du Bois 1904a: 17).
 In Du Bois's framework, a stable equilibrium entails that social condition and public opinion are not necessarily aligned or equally weighted and need not produce any positive good; in other words, a stable equilibrium can be inimical to social progress.
 Overall, Du Bois proposed a functional paradigm that describes how society is subjected to both motion and status quo in a historical setting involving a dominant and a marginalized racial group.
-His 1904 essay is one of the earliest discussions of social equilibrium.
-Our study confirms that Du Bois should be recognized as a major theorist of social dynamics (Stewart 1996).
+His 1904 essay "The Future of the Negro Race in America" is one of the earliest discussions of social equilibrium.
+In addition to relying on empirical methods, we show that Du Bois's emphasis on quantification also involved formal theorizing.
+Stewart (1996: 285) deplores the fact that Du Bois has not been recognized as a major theorist of social change.
+We could not agree more.
+In light of the evidence presented in this essay, and to use a different term, we contend that Du Bois was a major theorist of social dynamics.